maaaxinfinity/ArsMagica2-5/README.md

 Some textures used have been adapted from the Sanity texturepack by Alvoria

 https://www.curseforge.com/minecraft/texture-packs/alvorias-sanity

+Parts of models by Staralighto have also been used.

 Sounds are courtesy of opengameart.com and freesound.org, and licenses are that of their respective owners.